DvlpSpc/dvlpspc.github.io/index.md

 # Welcome

-DevelopSpace is a non-profit organization dedicated to building the scientific and technical foundations for human space activities through open source development methods.
+DevelopSpace is a non-profit organization dedicated to helping build the scientific and technical foundations for human space activities through open source development methods.
+DevelopSpace engages in research and educational endeavors with a focus on open sharing of relevant scientific and technical resources, and fostering related activities and innovations.
+DevelopSpace enables a wide variety of individuals and groups to participate in the exploration, development, and utilization of space.

 This website is currently being rebuilt as we migrate content from [wiki.developspace.net](https://wiki.developspace.net/).
 We have an early paper describing the overall